Smart-Shaped/chaM3Leon/docs/ARCHITECTURE.md

    - Exposes metrics for dashboards
    - APIs for mobile app

-## Security and Governance

-### Access Management
-- API authentication
-- Role-based access control
-- Sensitive data encryption

-### Monitoring
-- Centralized logging
-- Performance metrics
-- Anomaly alerting

-### Data Quality
-- Input data validation
-- Cleaning and normalization
-- Transformation traceability

 ## Conclusion

-The chaM3Leon architecture is designed to be:
+The chaM3Leon architecture is built to provide the right balance between power and usability:

-- **Powerful**: Handles complex Big Data and ML
+- **Powerful** — Designed for advanced Big Data processing and end-to-end ML pipelines
-- **Simple**: Clear interfaces and intuitive configurations
+- **Simple** — Clear interfaces and configuration-driven behaviors minimize development effort
-- **Flexible**: Adaptable to different use cases
-- **Scalable**: Grows with your needs
+- **Flexible** — Adapts to virtually any data domain or pipeline strategy
+- **Scalable** — Grows seamlessly from prototypes to full enterprise workloads

-Each layer has a specific role but all work together harmoniously to transform raw data into business value.
+Each layer has a well-defined responsibility, but together they form a cohesive ecosystem that efficiently transforms raw data into actionable business value.

+For a deeper view of the internal components — including their provided and required interfaces — check out the *[UML Component Diagram](./chaM3LeonCDv2.png)*

 ---